Nawazuddin Siddiqui: Personal life

 Siddiqui has been married twice.
-As a teenager and young adult, he was in a stormy relationship with a Hindu Brahmin woman, Anjana Kishor Pandey, who also grew up in Budhana, Uttar Pradesh.
-After moving to Mumbai, Siddiqui invited her to move in with him, and the couple had a prolonged but strained live-in relationship that ended in 2010.
-Siddiqui then married a woman named Sheeba, a marriage that did not last long, and the couple divorced in 2012.
-Already by this time, Siddiqui was dating a woman from New Jersey named Suzanne, and then he had a brief relationship with Niharika Singh, a starlet who acted with him in a TV serial.
+In his youth, he dated a woman named Anjali, who grew up in the same village as he; the couple broke up in 2009.
+In 2010 or 2011, he married a woman named Sheeba.
+By 2012, he was dating an American woman named Suzanne.
+He also had a brief relationship with Niharika Singh, a former Miss India, with whom he co-starred in two films.

-Siddiqui later reconnected with Pandey, and after she converted to Islam and changed her first name to Aalia, they married and had two children, a daughter and a son.
-The marriage soon went downhill, however, and in May 2020, Aalia Siddiqui announced on social media that she was seeking a divorce.
+Siddiqui eventually reconnected with Anjali, and the couple married and had two children, a daughter and a son.
+At this point, Anjali took the name Aaliya Siddiqui.
+In May 2020, Aaliya announced on social media that she was seeking a divorce from Nawazuddin.

-Siddiqui lives in Mumbai with his younger brother, Shamas Nawab, an aspiring film director.
+Siddiqui lives in Mumbai with his younger brother, Shamas Nawab, a film director.
 When not busy acting, he likes to spend time in his hometown of Budhana, where he owns a farm.
-In a May 2021 interview, he revealed that he now spends the major part of his time there.
+In a May 2021 interview, he said that he spends most of his time there.

 Filmography

 Accolades

-Siddiqui's first lead role in a feature film was in Prashant Bhargava's Patang, which premiered at the Berlin Film Festival, in which his performance has been praised by noted film critic Roger Ebert (awarding the film 4/4 stars), who stated that the role "transformed his acting style".
+Siddiqui's first lead role in a feature film was in Prashant Bhargava's Patang, which premiered at the Berlin Film Festival, in which his performance has been praised by film critic Roger Ebert (awarding the film 4/4 stars), who stated that the role "transformed his acting style".

 Siddiqui was awarded the Special Jury Award at the 60th National Film Awards 2012 for his work in the films Kahaani, Gangs of Wasseypur, Dekh Indian Circus, and Talaash.